davidinfosec/Domain-Name-Ninja/README.md

 ## Note

 Be sure to check the availability of the generated domain names at [https://www.name.com/names](https://www.name.com/names) using the bulk search utility, sort by price, and go!
-Also, check out DavidInfosec.com for more awesome tools!
+Also, check out DavidInfosec.com or follow me on GitHub for more awesome tools!

 ## Images